root-project/root/roofit/doc/developers/roofit_ad.md

 there's an `if` condition that does an operation on `x` (may or may not round it to the nearest integer, depending on the condition).

-The important part is where the `addResult()` function helps add the result of evaluating the Poisson function to the context (`ctx`).
-It uses the `buildCall()` method to construct a function call to the fully qualified name of `poissonEvaluate` (which now resides in the `EvaluateFuncs` file), with arguments `xName` and `mean`.
+The important part is where the `RooPoisson::addResult()` function helps add the result of evaluating the Poisson function to the context (`ctx`).
+It uses the `RooPoisson::buildCall()` method to construct a function call to the fully qualified name of `EvaluateFuncs::poissonEvaluate` (which now resides in the `EvaluateFuncs` file), with arguments `xName` and `mean`.

-Essentially, the `translate()` function constructs a function call to evaluate the Poisson function using 'x' and 'mean' variables, and adds the result to the context.
+Essentially, the `RooPoisson::translate()` function constructs a function call to evaluate the Poisson function using 'x' and 'mean' variables, and adds the result to the context.

 Helper Functions: